BACK TO INDEX

 This paper deals with global convergence to equilibria, and in particular Hirsch's generic convergence theorem for strongly monotone systems, for singular perturbations of monotone systems.

 12. L. Wang and E.D.
 Sontag.
 Almost global convergence in singular perturbations of strongly monotone systems.
 In C. Commault and N. Marchand, editors, Positive Systems, pages 415-422, 2006.
 Springer-Verlag, Berlin/Heidelberg.
 Note: (Lecture Notes in Control and Information Sciences Volume 341, Proceedings of the second Multidisciplinary International Symposium on Positive Systems: Theory and Applications (POSTA 06) Grenoble, France).
-[PDF] [doi:10.1007/3-540-34774-7] Keyword(s): systems biology, biochemical networks, nonlinear stability, dynamical systems, singular perturbations, monotone systems.
+[PDF] [doi:10.1007/3-540-34774-7] Keyword(s): systems biology, reaction networks, nonlinear stability, dynamical systems, singular perturbations, monotone systems.

 Abstract: